-Twigire Mumikino Rwanda (TMR), or ‘Let’s Learn Through Play’, is VSO’s education four-year project funded by the Lego Foundation, running from 2021 to 2025.
+‘Let’s Learn Through Play known locally as Twigire Mumikino Rwanda (TMR), is VSO’s four-year education project funded by the LEGO Foundation, running from 2021 to 2025.
 By working with schools, parents, communities, and decision makers, the project supports Early Childhood Education teachers and promotes play-based learning as the foundation of early childhood education for 3-6 year-olds in Rwanda.

 “I recently moved from the capital, Kigali, to the southern province of Huye (Butare).
 It’s a very lush tropical location surrounded with fruit and vegetation.
-I don’t need to use an alarm clock because I get woken up by monkeys running across the tin roof of my house at 5am every morning!
-It’s also the academic hub of Rwanda and very international, with people from across southern Africa coming to study at its university.
+Most mornings require no alarm clock, due to the troop of monkeys running across my roof.
+Huye is also the academic hub of Rwanda with a global presence; people come here from across Southern Africa to study at University of Rwanda.

 Anyone who can do it should volunteer.
 It’s such a rewarding experience and helps you to develop perspective.Education Volunteer - Let's Learn through Play, Rwanda